lambdamikel/Busch-2090/README.md

 ### Future Work

-1. Implement ``BKP`` and ``STEP`` function keys (breakpoint and step).
-I did not really use them a lot in 1983.
-2. Sync back latest changes from Mega version 3 into Mega version 1 and Uno version.
+1. Sync back latest changes from Mega version 3 into Mega version 1 and Uno version.